solarbirdy/NorthshoreBikeMap/README.md

 **Latest Release 2.0.7 - November 23, 2025**

 * WARNING: EastRail Trail South in Renton near the Seahawks Training Centre will be CLOSED from December 1-5 for regravelling.
-* CORRECTION: 132nd/134th from NE 24th to NE 60th in Bellevue along Bridal Trails Park is currently INCORRECTLY labelled as having bike lanes.
+* CORRECTION: 132nd/134th from NE 24th to NE 60th in Bellevue along Bridal Trails Park was INCORRECTLY labelled as having bike lanes.
 IT DOES NOT.
-This will be corrected locally (ala Seattle corrections) and I will relay the error to the maintainers of the 2 Line Bike Connector Map.
+This has been corrected locally (ala Seattle corrections) and I will relay the error to the maintainers of the 2 Line Bike Connector Map.
 Thanks to [@astruder](https://github.com/astuder) for the correction.
-* CORRECTION: NE 40th in Bellevue between 140th and 148th Ave NE is currently INCORRECTLY labelled as having bike lanes.
+* CORRECTION: NE 40th in Bellevue between 140th and 148th Ave NE was INCORRECTLY labelled as having bike lanes.
 IT DOES NOT.
-This will be corrected local (ala Seattle corrections) and I will relay the error to the maintainers of the 2 Line Bike Connector Map.
+This has been corrected locally (ala Seattle corrections) and I will relay the error to the maintainers of the 2 Line Bike Connector Map.
 Thanks to [@astruder](https://github.com/astuder) for the correction.
 * REMOVED: Work on Sammamish River Trail in Woodinville between 175th and 178th is functionally complete, and no more closures are listed.

 Previous releases: